Renato Peixe: Ferroviária

 On 4 January 2007, Renato Peixe was signed by Ferroviária, reuniting him with head coach Edison Só, with whom he had won the Paulista A3 with Botafogo de Ribeirão Preto.
 The one-year-deal saw him play in the Campeonato Paulista Série A3 and the Copa do Brasil, as well as in the Copa FPF.
 On 28 January, he made his debut away to Flamengo de Guarulhos as a late game substitute.
 He made his first start on February 17, playing the full 90 minutes in a 1–0 win at the Fonte Luminosa against Catanduvense.
 Peixe would be named again in the starting lineup on 4 March in a 1–0 home win over XV de Piracicaba and on April 15 in a 3–3 away draw against Votoraty, as Ferroviária finished the first stage at the top of the table.

 On 2 May, he was once again named among the starters for the match against Linense, relegating then first-choice left back Fernando Luís to the bench.
-He was the in the starting lineup in all games for the remainder of the second stage, in which Ferrinha achieved promotion but didn't advance to the finals.
+He was in the starting lineup in all games for the remainder of the second stage, in which Ferrinha achieved promotion but didn't advance to the finals.

 For the 2007 Copa FPF, Renato Peixe was moved to the midfield and given the number 10 shirt.
 On 1 August, he scored his lone goal for Ferroviária in a 2–2 draw with Botafogo de Ribeirão Preto at Santa Cruz.
 He was later moved back to defence by coach Edison Só for the remainder of the competition, failing to be constantly figured in the starting XI.